 - Penalty Shots – should the referee call a penalty due to an intentionally unsafe or flagrant act, a penalty shot may be awarded at their discretion.

-All games will consist of three 12 minute periods.
-The following are the penalties in minutes by age level:
+All games will consist of three 13 minute periods.

 Any match or major penalty will result in automatic suspension from tournament.